Man killed by police after chase had history of violence in Johnstown region

 Past incidents

-Pretlor ended up getting sentenced on the latter misdemeanor count — nine months in jail — because the man he shot, Mbazulwane "Buzz" Gxuluwe, refused to cooperate as a witness in the case, prosecutors said at the time.
+Pretlor ended up being sentenced on the latter misdemeanor count — to nine months in jail — because the man he shot, Mbazulwane "Buzz" Gxuluwe, refused to cooperate as a witness in the case, prosecutors said at the time.

 Gxuluwe, then 25, pleaded guilty in Somerset County a week before the sentencing to ramming a state police cruiser after attempting to flee a Conemaugh Township drug bust.